 Daunting as it may seem, it is completely normal for your oldest to experience some jealousy with the addition of a new baby.
 As with any big life change, it takes some time to adjust–especially for young children.

-Here are 5 tips for helping your firstborn adjust to life with a new baby brother or sister.
+Here are 5 tips for helping your firstborn adjust to life with a baby sibling.

 Note: We know that sibling rivalry is a big concern for many parents, which is why we’ve dedicated an entire session to this one issue.
-For Positive Parenting Solutions Members, review Step 5, “Conflict Resolution and Sibling Rivalry.”
+For Positive Parenting Solutions® course members, review Step 5, “Conflict Resolution and Sibling Rivalry.”

 Those early days, weeks, and months with a new baby are something special.
 Hectic?
 Sure.
 Tiresome?
 Absolutely.
 But special, nonetheless, because that is the time you truly start to bond with your new child.